JackScottow/strong-viz/README.md

 ## Technology Stack

-- Next.js 13+ with App Router
 - React 18
 - TypeScript
 - Tailwind CSS for styling
 - Recharts for data visualization
 - Papa Parse for CSV parsing

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments